Gary H. Bernstein

 He joined the department of electrical engineering at the University of Notre Dame, Notre Dame, Indiana, in 1988 as an assistant professor, and was the founding director of the Notre Dame Nanoelectronics Facility (NDNF) from 1989 to 1998.
 Dr. Bernstein received an NSF White House Presidential Faculty Fellowship in 1992.
 Promoted to rank of professor in 1998, he served as associate chairman from 1999 to 2006.
 Bernstein was named the Frank M. Freimann Professor of Electrical Engineering in 2010, and currently serves as the associate director of the Notre Dame Center for Nano Science and Technology (NDnano).

-Prof. Bernstein has authored or co-authored 11 patents, with at least four pending, and more than 275 publications in the areas of electron beam lithography, nanomagnetics, quantum electronics, high-speed integrated circuits, electromigration, MEMS, and electronics packaging.
+Prof. Bernstein has authored or co-authored 13 patents and more than 275 publications in the areas of electron beam lithography, nanomagnetics, quantum electronics, high-speed integrated circuits, electromigration, MEMS, and electronics packaging.